-On the outskirts of Fitzroy Crossing, Geoff Davis has moved his vehicles to higher ground and is keeping a close eye on the river which is just 15 centimetres below the top of the river bank.
+On the outskirts of Fitzroy Crossing, Geoff Davis moved his vehicles to higher ground and was keeping a close eye on the river which is just 15 centimetres below the top of the river bank.

-Despite the impending flood, Mr Davis believes the lack of water in the Margaret River, the Fitzroy River's major tributary, will avoid a major impact.
+Despite the impending flood, Mr Davis believed the lack of water in the Margaret River, the Fitzroy River's major tributary, would help avoid a major impact.

 "Our feet aren't wet yet because the backup water from the Margaret [River] isn't there," he said.

-But the flooding is high enough to cut access to town.
+But the flooding had proven high enough to cut access to town.

 "We're about to go and have a look and see whether the kids can get to school or not," Mr Davis said.

 After months of unusually persistent rainfall, emergency services are now having to coordinate aerial food drops to remote pastoral stations and Aboriginal communities.